genderspaces/prototype/_events/autism-support.md

 It is OK if you don't know exactly what you want to talk to us about.
 We can help you think about it when you arrive.

-If you do already know what you want to talk about, you might want to write a list beforehand and bring it with you.
-If you email a copy to us in advance, we can make sure we have answers to your questions.
+If you already know what you want to talk about, you might want to write a list beforehand, and bring it with you to help you remember.
+If you email a copy to us in advance we can make sure we have answers to your questions.

 If you want to plan ahead how you are getting to the venue, there is information about public transport and parking on the [venue information page](/venue/ncas).